winkjs/wink-nlp/README.md

 ## Need Help?

 ### Usage query 👩🏽‍💻
-Please ask at [Stack Overflow](https://stackoverflow.com/) or discuss it at [Wink JS Gitter Lobby](https://gitter.im/winkjs/Lobby).
+Please ask at [Stack Overflow](https://stackoverflow.com/) or discuss at [Wink JS GitHub Discussions](https://github.com/winkjs/wink-nlp/discussions) or chat with us at [Wink JS Gitter Lobby](https://gitter.im/winkjs/Lobby).

 ### Bug report 🐛
 If you spot a bug and the same has not yet been reported, raise a new [issue](https://github.com/winkjs/wink-nlp/issues) or consider fixing it and sending a PR.

 ### New feature ✨
-Looking for a new feature, request it via a new [issue](https://github.com/winkjs/wink-nlp/issues) or consider becoming a [contributor](https://github.com/winkjs/wink-nlp/blob/master/CONTRIBUTING.md).
+Looking for a new feature, request it via the [new features & ideas](https://github.com/winkjs/wink-nlp/discussions/categories/new-features-ideas) discussion forum  or consider becoming a [contributor](https://github.com/winkjs/wink-nlp/blob/master/CONTRIBUTING.md).

 ## About wink